little-world/rust-course/src/10-vec-slice-manipulation.md

 ## Pattern 1: Capacity Management and Amortization

 **Problem**: Growing vectors incrementally triggers repeated reallocations—each doubling copies all existing elements.
-Building a 100K-element vector without pre-allocation causes ~17 reallocations and copies 200K elements total. `Vec::new()` followed by repeated `push()` in loops is a common performance bottleneck.
-Over-allocating wastes memory for long-lived data structures.
+Building a 100K-element vector without pre-allocation causes ~17 reallocations and copies 200K elements total.

 **Solution**: Use `Vec::with_capacity(n)` when size is known upfront.
 Call `reserve(n)` before bulk operations to pre-allocate space.
-Reuse vectors with `.clear()` (retains capacity) instead of allocating new ones.
-Use `shrink_to_fit()` for long-lived vectors where excess capacity wastes memory.
-Monitor allocation patterns by tracking capacity changes.

 **Why It Matters**: Pre-allocation can improve performance by 10-100x for vector construction.
 A data pipeline building 1M-element results: naive approach does ~20 reallocations copying ~2M elements.
-Pre-allocated approach: one allocation, zero copies.
-Memory reuse with `.clear()` eliminates allocation entirely in loops.
-For real-time systems, avoiding mid-operation reallocations prevents latency spikes.

 **Use Cases**: Batch processing (pre-allocate for batch size), collecting query results (reserve based on estimated count), temporary buffers in loops (reuse with clear), building large datasets (with_capacity), long-lived lookup tables (shrink_to_fit after construction).